Our mission is to be a world leader in museum, gallery and heritage studies by:

 Our core values are:

 We strive to introduce new approaches into our work with a view to improving practice and developing new insights.
-This is achieved through research-informed teaching and engagement, also allowing us to foster innovation within the sector.
+This is achieved through internationally acclaimed research-informed teaching and engagement, also allowing us to foster innovation within the sector.

 Our field is inherently interdisciplinary.
-Alongside the academic disciplines which underpin much work in the museum, gallery and heritage sector (history, art history, archaeology, natural sciences etc.) our research and teaching draw on ideas and practices from fields such as sociology, philosophy, anthropology, geography, psychology and cultural and media studies.
+Alongside the academic disciplines which underpin much work in the museum, gallery and heritage sector (history, art history, archaeology, tourism studies, natural sciences etc.) our research and teaching draw on ideas and practices from fields such as sociology, philosophy, anthropology, geography, psychology and cultural and media studies.

 We are committed to our mission.
-We are committed to teach our students appropriately, developing both practical and theoretical knowledges and skills and, above all, fostering analytical and critical abilities.
+We are committed to teach our students appropriately, developing both practical and theoretical knowledge and skills and, above all, fostering analytical and critical abilities.
 We are committed to the development of the museum, gallery and heritage sector.